dlion/dryrun/_posts/2021-09-13-distributed-tracing.md

 ---
-title: "Distributed Tracing"
+title: Distributed Tracing
-description: "Recently I've seen a thread on Twitter regarding distributed tracing systems.
-I recognise that sometimes it's an underestimated topic, so I thought to write a short and…"
+description: Recently I've seen a thread on Twitter regarding distributed tracing systems.
+I recognise that sometimes it's an underestimated topic, so I thought to write a short and…
 tags:
+- devops
-  - Programming
+- engineering
 cover: "/assets/images/covers/distributed-tracing.png"
 ---

 Recently I've seen a thread on Twitter regarding distributed tracing systems.
 I recognise that sometimes it's an underestimated topic, so I thought to write a short and introductory article about it...